subvisual/subvisual.com/src/posts/2020-06-09-react-state-management-and-side-effects-with-redux-and-rxjs.md

 title: React state management and side-effects with Redux and RxJS
 author: gabriel-poca
 date: 2020-06-09
+description: Over the years I worked on many front-end projects.
+I don't always enjoy it, but I've found some libraries that make it more pleasant.
+One of those libraries is RxJS.
 intro: Over the years I worked on many front-end projects.
 I don't always enjoy it, but I've found some libraries that make it more pleasant.
 One of those libraries is RxJS.
 ---